Selapian/Gazelle-WebTorrent/README.md

 **ABOUT THE ARCHITECTURE**

 This BitTorrent Indexer uses the very innovative and profound Gazelle Methodology for Organization, with (Source)-[]->(Edition)->(Torrent).
 Two editions, with different translators, are listed under the same Datatable dtrg-group, called a Source (as in, "Primary Source").
-If there exists both an audiobook (mp3) and an Ebook (PDF) for a particular translator (Edition), the two torrents are listed under that edition in a <torrentsTable>.
+If there exists both an audiobook (mp3) and an Ebook (PDF) for a particular translator (Edition), the two torrents are listed under that edition in a 'torrentsTable'.

 I have also added Graph Visualization based on Gazelle's "Similar Artists" web.